 Intracranial Pressure (ICP) is a very important way of monitoring the health and outcome of the brain after injury.
 The brain is encased in a non-flexible cover - the skull.
 Therefore, if there are changes which result in increased pressure, the fluid that surrounds the brain has nowhere to go.

-The doctors in the emergency room and in acute care facilities in hospitals are constantly interested in whether or not this pressure has been raised.
+Doctors in the emergency room and in acute care facilities in hospitals are constantly interested in whether or not this pressure has been raised.
 In a healthy adult, the ICP is usually in the range of 0 to 10 mmHg, and any pressure greater than 20mmHg is abnormal.
 When ICP is greater than 40mmHg, there is almost always some neurological dysfunction (impairment of consciousness, problems breathing, pupil dilation, compression of brain found on MRI) as well as impairment of the brain's electrical activity (an abnormal EEG).
-A pressure above 60mmHg is fatal, while pressures between 20 and 40mmHg indicate a much poorer outcome for patients suffering from such pressure.
+A pressure above 60mmHg is fatal, while pressures between 20 and 40mmHg indicate a much poorer outcome.
 Methods of monitoring the ICP include:

 - Intra-ventricular catheter;